-A: On a scale of 1-10 with 1 being not happy at all and 10 being really happy ... how happy would she be?
+Angel: On a scale of one to 10, with one being not happy at all and 10 being really happy, how happy would she be?

-Tyler: 9.
+Tyler: Nine.

-A: Your mom would be at 9 happiness?
+Angel: Your mom would be at nine happiness?
 What's that like for you to think of?

-Tyler: It's good ... it makes me happy.
+Tyler: It's good.
+It makes me happy.

-A: Can I ask why it makes you happy ... to think that your mom would be happy?
+Angel: Can I ask why it makes you happy to think that your mom would be happy?